 The remaining tax sources are imposed by the State, and a portion of those tax receipts are given to the County.
-All revenues received from the State Income Tax and Use Tax, State Retailer's Occupation tax generated in unincorporated areas (General Sales Tax), and Off-Track Betting Commissions are deposited into the Public Safety Fund, as well as the remainder of the state PPRT, budgeted in "Non Property Tax", after the first \$40.0 million is deposited into the Annuity and Benefit Fund.
-As a result of administrative adjustments by the State, PPRT revenue to be deposited in the General Fund is estimated to decrease to \$40.0 million in FY2025, from \$73.2 million in the adopted FY2024 budget.
+All revenues received from the State Income Tax, the Use Tax, the State Retailer's Occupation tax generated in unincorporated areas (General Sales Tax), and Off-Track Betting Commissions are deposited into the County's Public Safety Fund.
+The remainder of the State-imposed Personal Property Replacement Tax (PPRT), budgeted as a "Non-Property Tax", is deposited into the General Fund after the first \$40.0 million is deposited in the Annuity and Benefit Fund..
+As a result of administrative adjustments by the State, PPRT revenue designated for the General Fund will decrease to \$40.0 million in FY2025, down from \$73.2 million in the adopted FY2024 budget.
 Other disbursements from the State are expected to generate \$26.4 million in FY2025, down from \$27.5 million in the FY2024 budget.